mgoodric/macos-config/POST_INSTALL.md

 ## 6. Dock Configuration

-The Dock is automatically configured by the bootstrap script with your preferred apps:
-- ✅ Default macOS apps removed (Safari, Mail, Photos, etc.)
+The Dock is **automatically configured** based on whether this is a work or personal machine:

+**Personal Machine Dock:**
-- ✅ Your apps added: Vivaldi, iTerm2, Obsidian, Slack, Discord, Signal
+- ✅ Vivaldi, iTerm2, Obsidian, Slack, Discord, Signal, JetBrains Toolbox
+- ✅ System Settings and App Store

+**Work Machine Dock:**
-- ✅ JetBrains Toolbox added
+- ✅ Chrome, Vivaldi, iTerm2, Slack, JetBrains Toolbox
-- ✅ System Settings and App Store kept for convenience
+- ✅ System Settings and App Store

-If you want to customize further, you can edit the Dock configuration in `setup-app-configs.sh` (search for "Setup the dock").
+- ✅ No personal apps (Discord, Signal, Obsidian)

+All default macOS apps (Safari, Mail, Photos, etc.) are removed automatically.

+**To customize:** Edit `setup-app-configs.sh` and search for "Setup the dock".
+See `CONDITIONAL_CONFIG.md` for details.

 ## 7. Verify Installations